prasadkjose/OrganizeIt/README.md

 - Option to organize files into a hierarchical tree structure for easy navigation.
 - Simple, easy-to-use command-line interface.
 - Supports recursive file handling for organizing files in nested directories.
+- Supports regex-based exclusion of files and directories, ensuring that system or other location-sensitive files remain unaffected.

 ## Table of Contents